truelab/kotti-security-bundle/README.md

 {% endblock %}
 ```

-### See as anonymous
+### Act as anonymous

-When activated this feature permits to an admin user to see the site as an anonymous user ( no "private" contents, etc. ).
+When activated this feature permits to an admin user to act/see the site as an anonymous user ( no "private" contents, etc. ).
 To activate this feature set ```act_as_anonymous``` config option to ```true```.

 eg.